-This article is a version of an expanded article on Black Strap Syrups, which I contributed to the Essential Herbal Magazine for publishing June 2014!
+This article is a version of an expanded article on Black Strap Nettle Syrup, which I contributed to the Essential Herbal Magazine for publishing June 2014!

 Winter time does not just have to be about fighting off the sporadic illness with acute cold remedies.
 During cold and flu season, we can also focus on keeping our immune system on its toes.